if-05-01-A-fall-2018/files-and-directories-DionisRaci/FileSystemImplementers.md

     10 * 1024 + 1024 * 256 + 1024 * 256 * 256 + 1024 * 256 * 256 * 256 = 17,2GB

 ### 4
-a;  512 byte for a block is not sufficient since the maximum file-size would be 8.6GB
+a;  512 byte for a block is not sufficient since the maximum file-size would only be 1GB

     10 * 512 + 512 * 128 + 512 * 128 * 128 + 512 * 128 * 128 * 128 = 1082201088 byte = 1GB